sounddrill31/saulgoodmanOS-custom/Readme.md

 # Development Stage: Need a will?
 Call McGill!
 (Alpha)

 This modifies a lot of things pertaining to pi foundation's pixel DE(based on LXDE).
 Might not work on other desktop environments.
-Contact me on reddit if you want a cubic made iso of this.
+Contact me on discord if you want a cubic made iso of this.
 Username: sounddrill

 Something might break with updates, keep that in mind.
 Will be fixed eventually.